Juda77/SudokuPuzzleSolver/README.md

 </p>
 <b>Cool Note:</b>
 <p>
-  Solving a sudoku puzzle is an NP problem because its runtime is exponential(9^n), and it's relatively fast to check that the solution is correct.
+  Solving a sudoku puzzle is an NP problem because its runtime is exponential(9^n), and it's relatively fast to check that the solution is correct(81 steps, since we have to check the whole board).
 </p>